Esophageal Cancer: Symptoms

 What are the symptoms of esophageal cancer?

-Esophageal cancer often doesn’t cause symptoms in its early stages.
+Esophageal cancer often doesn’t cause symptoms in its early stages, when it's small and hasn't spread.
 When this cancer does cause symptoms, they’re often like those you might have with other health issues, such as indigestion.

 Trouble swallowing.
 Swallowing dry solid foods, such as meat, bread, or raw vegetables may be especially hard.

-Pressure or burning in your chest after swallowing
+Pressure or burning in your chest (behind your breastbone) after swallowing

 A feeling that food is stuck in your throat

-As esophageal cancer gets worse, symptoms can become more severe.
-You may have the following:
+As esophageal cancer gets worse and the tumor grows, symptoms can become more severe.
+You may have:

 Trouble swallowing liquids